fxamacker/cbor/README.md

 [Milestone v1.3](https://github.com/fxamacker/cbor/milestone/2) has faster speed :rocket:, uses less memory, and simplifies decoding of COSE data (RFC 8152).

 ## Design Goals
 This CBOR library was created for my [WebAuthn (FIDO2) server library](https://github.com/fxamacker/webauthn), because existing CBOR libraries didn't meet certain criteria.
-This library improved to become a good fit for many other projects.
+This library became a good fit for many other projects.

 This library is designed to be:
 * __Easy__ – idiomatic API like `encoding/json` to reduce learning curve.